CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Wait for the DNS zone to deploy and then select **Go to resource**.

-1. On the **Overview** blade select **Recordsets** and notice the names of the four Azure DNS name servers assigned to the zone. **Copy** one of the name server addresses.
+1. On the **Overview** blade select **Recordsets** under DNS Management and notice the names of the four Azure DNS name servers assigned to the zone. **Copy** one of the name server addresses.
 You will need it in a future step.

     ![image](../media/l4i12.png)